 In the case of schools that platoon or for high schools, where students may be moving between teachers, the focus needs to remain on the classroom setting.
 However, it is possible that a pod of hardware and software moves from one room to another to support the same or other students access to the curriculum.
 For example, the technology pod could move with the same students to different curricular areas OR the technology pod stays with the same teacher who then uses it with other students during the day.
 It will be up to the district to identify what the plans for the solution are and to the classroom teacher(s) to be specific as to how the technology will be used during the CAP process.
 It is important for districts to understand that Tier 2 classroom based solutions are NOT intended to be student specific so the technology pods cannot be “broken up” during the Tier 2 service year to be used by students in different classes to meet their individual needs.

 What does a typical Tier 2 classroom-based equipment loan look like?

 This question usually arises when teams wonder if they can request a classroom “set” of laptops or iPads (i.e. one to one).
 This level of support is not possible.
-Typically, a Tier 2equipment loan is a bundle of computing devices (e.g. laptops and/or iPads) with software and/or iApps.
-If classroom teams are wanting to explore the loan of other equipment like charging carts, interactive whiteboards, etc. then the number of computing devices that can be supported will be reduced.
+Typically a Tier 2 classroom loan is a bundle of computing devices (e.g. laptops and/or iPads) with software and/or iApps.
+The final number of “units” that can be loaned to the district for use in a specific classroom, depends on a number of factors including how many additional pieces of equipment are requested, and the cost of district preferred laptops or Chromebooks.
 The Tier 2 classroom-based solutions are provided in partnership with school districts and their IT departments.
-During the District Request for Service and CAP meetings, this partnership will be discussed – if the district can provide,for example, the laptops for the classroom-based solution, SET-BC may then be able to provide more software licenses or other technologies to support the solution.
+During the District Request for Service meeting, the SET-BC Service Coordinator will determine exactly what types of technologies the district IT department is willing to support – this information will be brought forward to the classroom teacher during the Collaborative Action Plan (CAP) meeting.

 Can districts request equipment or software not available in the SET-BC Loan Bank?